Death Locket: War of the Realms: Journey into Mystery

-Rebecca would be seen again at the helicarrier she had downed back in her Young Masters days.
-While there, she had a mock party with numerous LMDs styled after various influential individuals like her father, Dum Dum Dugan and Natasha Romanova as well as several teens whom she had pretend were her family.
-The last Norn Witch led Balder the Brave to seek out warriors who would aid in protecting his newest baby sister, Laussa Odinsdottir, from the forces of Sindr backed by Malekith's invading armies, who were sweeping across Midgard.
+Rebecca would be seen again at the Helicarrier she had downed back in her Young Masters days.
+While there, she had a mock party with numerous LMDs styled after various influential individuals like her father Harlan, Dum Dum Dugan and Natasha Romanova as well as several teens whom she had pretend were her family.
+The last Norn Witch led Balder the Brave to seek out warriors who would aid in protecting his newest baby sister, Laussa Odinsdottir, from the forces of Sindr, the queen of Muspelheim, backed by Malekith's invading armies, who were sweeping across Midgard.

-Rebecca and her new crew, called the Babysitter's Club, trekked across northern America in an effort to elude the recently resurrected war god, Ares, who had been contracted by Sindr, the queen of Muspelheim, to dispose of Odin and Freya's offspring due to the threat Laussa posed to her throne.
-Save for Thori, the heroic cadre didn't realize Laussa was actually a receptacle for the demonic fire giant Surtur's dark power.
+Rebecca and her new crew, called the Babysitter's Club, trekked across northern America in an effort to elude the recently resurrected war god, Ares, who had been contracted by Sindr, to dispose of Odin and Freya's offspring due to the threat Laussa posed to her throne.
+Save for Thori, the heroic cadre did not realize Laussa that is a receptacle for Surtur's power.

 While on their cross-country road trip, Thori speculated that the youngest daughter of the house of Odin had been instinctively guiding her protectors and influencing their actions at certain points along the way for an as yet unknown purpose (i.e., guiding them towards an encampment populated by Skrulls who were remnants left behind after Secret Invasion).
 The encampment was an abandoned Old West theme park inhabited by ghosts and apparitions headed by a former Sorcerer Supreme, Kushala.
 Arriving at a comic convention-like gathering for the henchmen of super-villains, Death Locket preached about a plan to clean out Henchmen Con by clocking into the networked slot machines, until one of the lackey sects managed to finger Hawkeye and a riot broke out.

 All of this culminated in an epic final battle with the grieving Ares after he had managed to kidnap Laussa.
-The god of war participated in Sindr's scheme only in order to die a warrior's death so he could be reunited with his son in the Elysium.
+The god of war participated in Sindr's scheme only in order to die a warrior's death so he could be reunited with his son in Elysium.
 But Sebastian Druid and others manage convinced him otherwise, insisting he should instead help them stop the War of Realms with the army they had inadvertently gathered.